 With a budget of £14.6m Burnley Council in Lancashire provide services to a population of 87,000.
 Liberata’s partnership with Burnley began in 2016 and runs for 10 years.
 The partnership is part of Burnley Council’s strategic planning around maintaining essential public services while meeting ever-increasing financial challenges.
 Burnley adjoins Pendle, another customer of Liberata in this region.

-Liberata has changed the council’s perception of outsourcing.
-It is a true partnership that is helping us to deliver and maintain services during challenging times.
+We have a strong partnership with Liberata and it is helping us to deliver and maintain services during challenging times.

 COO Burnley Council

 Investment in IT